Bumblebee202111/doubean-public/README.md

 #### To-dos for current release \(0.6.3\)

-- Remove `+` in app version text (which is a mistake)
+#### To-dos for next release \(0.6.4)

 - Reuse item logic of search result groups / groups of the day

-#### To-dos for next release \(0.6.4)

 #### Future plans